Ultra vires: Corporate law

 Several modern developments relating to corporate formation have limited the probability that ultra vires acts will occur.
 Except in the case of non-profit corporations (including municipal corporations), this legal doctrine is obsolescent; within recent years, almost all business corporations have been chartered to allow them to transact any lawful business.
-The Model Business Corporation Act of the United States states that: "The validity of corporate action may not be challenged on the ground that the corporation lacks or lacked power to act."
 The doctrine still lives among non-profit corporations or state-created corporate bodies established for a specific public purpose, such as universities or charities.

 United Kingdom

 Historically all companies in the United Kingdom were subject to the doctrine of ultra vires and any act which was outside of the objects specified in a company's memorandum of association would be ultra vires and void.
 That result was commercially unpalatable.
 It led to companies being formed with extremely wide and generic objects clauses permitting a company to engage in all manner of commercial activities.

 The position was changed by statute by the Companies Act 1985, which essentially abolished the doctrine concerning commercial companies.
 The position is now regulated by the Companies Act 2006, sections 31 and 39, which similarly significantly reduces the applicability of ultra vires in corporate law.
 However, it can still apply to charities, and a shareholder may apply for an injunction, in advance only, to prevent an act which is claimed to be ultra vires.